11avnishkumar/cpp/README.md

 int main(){
   // program to demonstrate the use of class
   // creating object
-  Rectangle *ptr = new Rectangle(); // breacket is not manadatory but still we have used ptr->length = 10;
+  Rectangle *ptr = new Rectangle(); // bracket is not mandatory but still we have used ptr->length = 10;
   ptr->breadth = 10;
   cout<<"The are of rectangle "<<ptr->area()<<endl;